Ranked

 But if you want to spend as little as possible, consider staying further afield in Edwards or Eagle.
 This will make getting to the resort more of a chore, but if you’ll have a car it can be a good option.
 Parking at the main garages is expensive, but there is a far cheaper option in the form of the Bear Lot (you will have to bus from your car to the chairlift, but it runs frequently and only takes a couple minutes).

-Environment and Sustainability at Beaver Creek
+Environment and Sustainability in Beaver Creek

 Beaver Creek is part of Vail Resorts Incorporated.
 In 2017, Vail Resorts made a commitment to reach a company-wide goal of zero net emissions by 2030.
 This came on top of an earlier promise to produce zero landfill waste by the same year.
 According to public documents, Vail has made substantial progress toward both of these aims, namely through offsets, diversions, and rigorous recycling in resorts like Beaver Creek.